DineshReddyK/pdfsearch/README.md

-## PDFSearch tool
+## PDFSearch

-Fast search for words in PDF documents
+Simple and Fast PDF search engine using `sklearn`.\
+For testing purpose use `run_streamlit.sh` to launch simple streamlit UI.